synogen/ftlautosave/README.md

 ![Preview](/images/preview.png)

-FTL's save folder and game folder can be configured directly in the UI.
+FTL's save folder and game run path can be configured directly in the UI.
+Status indicators below show if the save file path and the run path have been configured correctly.
-More advanced settings can be found in config.json which is created on first startup.
+More advanced settings can be found in ftlautosave.json which is created on first startup.